merkle-open/NitroNet/README.md

 - Different NuGets for your preferred IoC framework

 ### Sub projects
-As a sub project, we have extended NitroNet to be used in the WCMS [Sitecore](http://www.sitecore.net).
+As a sub project, NitroNet was extended to be used in the WCMS [Sitecore](http://www.sitecore.net).
 You can find more informations about this project under [NitroNetSitecore](https://github.com/namics/NitroNetSitecore).

 ### What's Nitro?
 [Nitro](https://github.com/namics/generator-nitro/) is a Node.js application for simple and complex frontend development with a tiny footprint.
 It provides a proven but flexible structure to develop your frontend code, even in a large team.